antoniodegou/web-portfolio-mod1/README.md

 4. Glider.js

 In the design process, I wanted the portfolio section to have a different style than the rest of the website.
 I liked the idea of a carousel that scrolls horizontally, with arrows and dragging.
-Unfortunately, BootStrap carousel didn't do exactly what I wanted, so I implemented the library glider that did precisely what I wanted.
+Unfortunately, the BootStrap carousel didn't do exactly what I wanted, so I implemented the library glider that did precisely what I wanted.

 5. SVGInject